 Super Mario Run on Android: What’s the UK release date?

 You can pre-register your interest in Super Mario Run on the Google Play store right now.
-By registering your interest, you'll be prodded by Google when Super Mario Run finally hits the Google Play store, so you don't need to constantly check to see if the game's gone live.
+By registering your interest, you’ll be prodded by Google the very moment that Super Mario Run finally hits the Google Play store.
+That’ll save you from constantly checking the online app store to see if the game’s gone live on the big day (although there may be a slight delay with the alert, so you may want to do that too depending on how desperate you are).

 We’re expecting Super Mario Run to be free to download on Android, as it was on iOS.
 However, if you want to play past the first three levels, you’ll need to pay £7.99 for the privilege.
 This will be available via an in-app purchase.